-Exclusive: How Jim Nantz and Pat Sullivan Saved One Shining Moment
+Exclusive: How Jim Nantz Pat Sullivan Saved One Shining Moment

 The One Shining Moment of that year is embedded below:

 “I’ve led to it on a number of occasions, Greg Gumbel now leads to it and it brings closure to a three week festival.
-The building still has thousands of people lingering, standing still for that three minutes,” he continued.
+The building still has thousands of people lingering, standing still for those three minutes,” he continued.

-In 1992, a Tar Heel state duo (Nantz was born in Charlotte) saved the emotionally inspiring montage from the cutting room fllor.
+In 1992, a Tar Heel state duo (Nantz was born in Charlotte) saved the emotionally inspiring montage from the cutting room floor.

 “The sixth year it ran, it was going to be the last time we were going to run it.
 They thought it was getting stale already.
 And I said guys, I beg to differ,” Nantz continued.

-“There’s a whole audience out there that waits to see that at the end, you can’t dispense with it.
+“There’s a whole audience out there that waits to see that at the end- you can’t dispense with it.
 You can’t bring another one in.”

-“In ’92 we already ran credits over One Shining Moment, so it was already bastardized, if you will, but as I was on the floor with Billy Packer and we were interviewing Dean Smith after the Championship win over Michigan, I heard a kid from North Carolina, his name was Pat Sullivan, singing One Shining Moment over my shoulder as the players were all huddled around,” Jim Nantz explained.
+“In ’92 we already ran credits over One Shining Moment, so it was already bastardized, if you will, but as I was on the floor with Billy Packer and we were interviewing Dean Smith after the Championship win over Michigan.

+I heard a kid from North Carolina, his name was Pat Sullivan, singing One Shining Moment over my shoulder as the players were all huddled around,” Jim Nantz explained.

-While the broadcast was cut to commercial Nantz asked Sullivan if he would sing a lyric or two, if he were to stick a microphone in front of him upon returning from commercial.
+While the broadcast was cut to commercial, Nantz asked Sullivan if he would sing a lyric or two, if he were to stick a microphone in front of him upon returning from commercial.

 “Absolutely!
 Yeah Yeah Yeah,” Sullivan and his teammates exclaimed.

-Note: (Editor’s note: in honor of national title game night, we are now re-publishing this exclusive that originally ran in 2014.)